tim-harding/tim-harding.github.io/src/blog/squircles/index.md

 \end{align}
 $$

-As $t$ ranges from $0$ to $2 \pi$, this gives us the coordinates for points around the superellipse.
-Next, we need to adjust the equation to acheive a given corner radius.
-Since the exponent $n$ and the corner radius $r$ are inversely proportional, we can do so by replacing $n$ with $1/r$.
+As $t$ ranges from $0$ to $2 \pi$, this gives us coordinates for points all around the superellipse.
+Next, we can acheive a desired corner radius by replacing $n$ with $1/r$, since the exponent $n$ and the corner radius $r$ are inversely proportional.

 $$
 \begin{align}